-- an annual, non-deductible fee on any entity that manufactures or imports specified branded prescription drugs and biologic agents; - an increase in the statutory minimum rebates a manufacturer must pay under the Medicaid Drug Rebate Program; - expansion of healthcare fraud and abuse laws, including the civil False Claims Act and the federal anti-kickback statute, new government investigative powers and enhanced penalties for noncompliance; - a new Medicare Part D coverage gap discount program, in which manufacturers must agree to offer 70% point-of-sale discounts off negotiated prices; - extension of manufacturers' Medicaid rebate liability; - · expansion of eligibility criteria for Medicaid programs; - expansion of the entities eligible for discounts under the Public Health Service pharmaceutical pricing program; - new requirements to report certain financial arrangements with physicians and teaching hospitals; - a new requirement to annually report drug samples that manufacturers and distributors provide to physicians; and - a new Patient-Centered Outcomes Research Institute to oversee, identify priorities in, and conduct comparative clinical effectiveness research, along with funding for such research.
+- an annual, non-deductible fee on any entity that manufactures or imports specified branded prescription drugs and biologic agents; - an increase in the statutory minimum rebates a manufacturer must pay under the Medicaid Drug Rebate Program; - expansion of healthcare fraud and abuse laws, including the civil False Claims Act and the federal anti-kickback statute, new government investigative powers and enhanced penalties for noncompliance; - a new Medicare Part D coverage gap discount program, in which manufacturers must agree to offer 70% point-of-sale discounts off negotiated prices; - extension of manufacturers' Medicaid rebate liability; - expansion of eligibility criteria for Medicaid programs; - expansion of the entities eligible for discounts under the Public Health Service pharmaceutical pricing program; - · new requirements to report certain financial arrangements with physicians and teaching hospitals; - a new requirement to annually report drug samples that manufacturers and distributors provide to physicians; and - a new Patient-Centered Outcomes Research Institute to oversee, identify priorities in, and conduct comparative clinical effectiveness research, along with funding for such research.

 In addition, other legislative changes and regulatory have been proposed and adopted since the ACA was enacted.
-These changes include the Budget Control Act of 2011, which, among other things, led to aggregate reductions to Medicare payments to providers of 2% per fiscal year which will remain in effect through 2029 unless additional congressional action is taken, and the American Taxpayer Relief Act of 2012, which, among other things, reduced Medicare payments to several types of providers and increased the statute of limitations period for the government to recover overpayments to providers from three to five years.
+These changes include the Budget Control Act of 2011, which, among other things, led to aggregate reductions to Medicare payments to providers of 2% per fiscal year which will remain in effect through 2029 unless additional congressional action is taken.
+The Coronavirus Aid, Relief, and Economic Security Act, or the CARES Act, suspended the 2% Medicare sequester from May 1, 2020 through December 31, 2020, and extended the sequester by one year, through 2030.
+The American Taxpayer Relief Act of 2012, which, among other things, reduced Medicare payments to several types of providers and increased the statute of limitations period for the government to recover overpayments to providers from three to five years.
 In addition, other legislative and regulatory changes have been proposed, but not yet adopted.
 For example, in July 2019, HHS proposed regulatory changes in kidney health policy and reimbursement.
 Any new legislative or regulatory changes may result in additional reductions in Medicare and other healthcare funding and otherwise affect the prices we may obtain for Auryxia or any product candidates for which we may obtain regulatory approval or the frequency with which Auryxia and any such product candidate is prescribed or used.
 Further, there have been several recent U.S. congressional inquiries and proposed state and federal legislation designed to, among other things, bring more transparency to drug pricing, review the relationship between pricing and manufacturer patient programs, reduce the costs of drugs under Medicare and reform government program reimbursement methodologies for drug products.